 Redesigning The Database

-This time I de-normalised part of the database design -
+This time I de-normalised part of the database design -- to duplicate the

-• address_field_type is a reference data table with small amount of data.
-I use the locale_country + hierarchy_order as a combined key implicitly
+address_field_typeis a reference data table with small amount of data.
+I use thelocale_country+hierarchy_orderas a combined key implicitlyaddressandaddress_fieldboth have thelocation_codefield which is unique for each record, so I usedlocation_codeas their primary key

 -record(address_field_type, {